September 21, 2014 11:00am-05:00pm

 Note: Activities end at 3pm

-Koyo fan making: Cool down this September by making a custom fan.
-Learn folding techniques to create the ridges that direct air flow, then decorate using some of the traditional Japanese fall colors.
+Make a fan: Learn folding techniques to create the ridges that direct air flow, then decorate using traditional Japanese fall colors.
 Assemble the finished product with the help of our volunteers and staff.
 Parents—shoot the breeze behind your kids as they fan away!

-Origami leaves: Take a lesson in the ancient art of Japanese paper folidng to shape a square piece of paper into a beautiful autumn leaf.
+Make an origami leaf: Take a lesson in the ancient art of Japanese paper folding to to create a beautiful autumn leaf.

-Kenshikan Kendo Club: Watch kendo masters demonstrate this centuries-old martial art of
+Kendo: Watch masters from the Kenshikan Kendo Club demonstrate this centuries-old martial art of traditional swordsmanship.

 FAMILY FILM SUNDAY**